JordanPowell/cl-depinj/README.md

 Dependencies
 ============

-[clunit|https://github.com/tgutu/clunit] if you want to run the tests
+[clunit](https://github.com/tgutu/clunit) if you want to run the tests

 Documentation
 =============

 cl-depinj is basically a glorified global variable table with a handy read macro for easy access.
-It came about because I wanted to use different concrete instances/objects in different installations of my application and I was bored of lots of `(defparameter *blah-blah-class-name* 'FooClass) and `(make-instance *blah-blah-class-name*)` everywhere.
+It came about because I wanted to use different concrete instances/objects in different installations of my application and I was bored of lots of this:

+    ;; config.lisp:
+    (defparameter *blah-blah-class-name* 'FooClass)

+    ;; everywhere else:
+    (make-instance *blah-blah-class-name*)

 I'm not sure if it really is dependency injection (or what that even means in a language as dynamic as lisp) but it feels nicer than what I had before.